-Work to residence
+Work to Residence

-The following Work to Residence visa options provide a work visa for up to two and a half years, and can lead to a residence class visa.
+The following Work to Residence Visa options provide a work visa for up to two and a half years and can lead to a residence class visa.
 These visas also have health and good character requirements.

+Accredited Employer Work Visa (AEWV)

-TALENT (ACCREDITED EMPLOYERS) WORK Accredited employers may supplement their New Zealand workforce in their core area of business activity.
+The Talent (Accredited Employer) Work Visa was replaced by the Accredited Employer Work Visa on 4 July 2022.
+Accredited employers may supplement their New Zealand workforce in their core area of business activity.
 To be eligible, an applicant must be aged 55 years or under, and have an offer of employment from an accredited employer for full-time employment for a period of at least two years.
-The position offered must have a minimum base salary of NZ\$79,560 per annum and be work that is the employer's main reason for being in business where the employer will have direct responsibility for the employee's work output.
-TALENT (ARTS, CULTURE AND SPORTS) WORK An applicant who has an exceptional talent in a declared field of art, culture or sport.
+The position offered must have a minimum wage of NZ\$29.55 an hour and be work that is the employer's main reason for being in business where the employer will have direct responsibility for the employee's work output.
+From November 2023, there will be a maximum continuous stay of five years on an AEWV, for anyone who is unable to demonstrate that they are on a pathway to residence.
+People will need to spend 12 months outside of New Zealand to be eligible to apply for a further AEWV.
+The maximum duration of an AEWV will be extended from three to five years to align with the five-year maximum continuous stay.

+Long Term Skill Shortage List

+Note the Long Term Skill Shortage work visa closed to new applicants on 31 October 2021 and was replaced by the Accredited Employer Work Visa.

+The applicant needed to have a current offer of employment for a full-time position on the Long Term Skill Shortage List that met the specifications for the position.
+Applicants were required to be suitably qualified for the position, have the necessary work experience, and possess the relevant occupational registration.
+The Long Term Skill Shortage List identified areas with a sustained shortage of skilled workers and was reviewed annually.
+A copy of the Long Term Skill Shortage List is maintained on the Immigration New Zealand website and may need to be referred to if someone wants to make an expression of interest under the Skilled Migrant Category Visa.

+Talent (Arts, Culture and Sports) Work

+This visa option is for an applicant who has an exceptional talent in a declared field of art, culture or sport.
 Applicants must be internationally recognised, prominent in their field, and prove that their presence will enhance New Zealand's achievements or participation in that field.
 Additionally, applicants must possess the support of a New Zealand organisation that is recognised for its excellence in the applicant's field of talent and have an acceptable sponsor to provide accommodation and financial support.
 Applicants must also be aged 55 years or younger.
-LONG TERM SKILL SHORTAGE LIST The applicant must have a current offer of employment for a full-time position on the Long Term Skill Shortage List that meets the specifications for the position.
-Applicants must be suitably qualified for the position, have the necessary work experience, and possess the relevant occupational registration.
-The Long Term Skill Shortage List identifies areas with a sustained shortage of skilled workers and is reviewed annually.
-A current copy of the Long Term Skill Shortage List is maintained on the Immigration New Zealand website.